Washington Boulevard (VA 237) - Westover to East Falls Church, between McKinley Road and Lee Highway (US 29)

 About the Project

 The stretch of Washington Boulevard between Westover and East Falls Church is a Virginia Department of Transportation (VDOT) owned and operated roadway.
 During the winter of 2016/2017, County staff developed a new striping and marking plan, with input from area property owners and community stakeholder groups, and VDOT will execute the work.
-Currently the road consists of two wide travel lanes and on-street parking through much of the corridor.
+The road consists of two wide travel lanes and on-street parking through much of the corridor.

-The most significant feature of the proposed layout is the introduction of bicycle lanes in both directions; some stretches getting an additional 2' or 3' buffer against moving traffic.
+The most significant feature of the proposed layout is the introduction of bicycle lanes in both directions; some stretches getting an additional 2′ or 3′ buffer against moving traffic.
 The 2011 East Falls Church Area Plan calls for bike lanes along the entire stretch of Washington Boulevard through the master plan area.
-The 2008 Bicycle Element of the Master Transportation Plan (MTP) also calls for bike lanes in the same area.
+The 2008 Bicycle Element of the Master Transportation Plan also calls for bike lanes in the same area.

 The final striping plan as submitted to VDOT provides a number of benefits:

 - Enhance bicycle infrastructure where it does not currently exist